-While acting U.S. attorney and first assistant, he reviewed and approved all major prosecutions and civil matters, including all health and defense False Claims Act matters, all environmental prosecutions (including Clean Water Act discharge cases), all Armed Export and Control Act (AECA) and major export and embargo-related criminal prosecutions, and all major public corruption prosecutions, terrorism investigations and major securities fraud prosecutions.
+While acting U.S. attorney and first assistant, he reviewed and approved all major prosecutions and civil matters, including False Claims Act cases, environmental prosecutions (including Clean Water Act discharge cases), Arms Export Control Act (AECA) and major export and embargo-related criminal prosecutions, major public corruption prosecutions, terrorism investigations and major securities fraud prosecutions.
 The AECA investigative matters that he supervised and the cases in which he authorized prosecutions included alleged export of prohibited weapons and nuclear reactor components; alleged export of weapons and missile systems components; and alleged export of combat aircraft components (tachometers used in C-130 military flight simulators).
-He also closely supervised an undercover operation that lasted multiple years, culminating in the arrest of two Chinese nationals and the indictment of their company (the defendants were convicted in 2010).
+He also supervised an undercover operation that lasted multiple years, culminating in the arrest of two Chinese nationals and the indictment of their company (the defendants were convicted in 2010).

-Mr. Loucks speaks frequently at seminars and symposia on prosecutions, corporate compliance and litigation-related issues associated with the health care, pharmaceutical and medical devices sectors.
+Mr. Loucks speaks frequently worldwide at seminars and symposia on prosecutions, corporate compliance and litigation-related issues associated with the health care, pharmaceutical and medical devices sectors.
 He has lectured and taught classes at numerous law schools, including Harvard Law School, on presentation of trials, use of expert witness testimony and effective cross examination.
-He also writes extensively on these topics and is the co-author of Prosecuting and Defending Health Care Cases, the leading treatise in the area.
+He also writes extensively on health care topics and is the co-author of Prosecuting and Defending Health Care Cases, the leading treatise in the area.

-Mr. Loucks has been recognized for his achievements by several government agencies, including receiving multiple awards or citations from the Department of Justice, including the Exceptional Service Award, the Distinguished Service Award, and the Fraud Prevention Award in 2002; the Food and Drug Administration, including a special citation from the commissioner; the Secret Service; the Department of Health and Human Services, the U.S. Postal Service; the U.S. Attorney’s Office for the District of Massachusetts and the Federal Bureau of Investigation, including special citations from two directors of the bureau.
+He has been recognized for his achievements by several government agencies, including receiving multiple awards or citations from the Department of Justice, including the Exceptional Service Award, the Distinguished Service Award, and the Fraud Prevention Award in 2002; the Food and Drug Administration, including a special citation from the commissioner; the Secret Service; the Department of Health and Human Services; the U.S. Postal Service; the U.S. Attorney’s Office for the District of Massachusetts; and the Federal Bureau of Investigation, including special citations from two directors of the bureau.

 Mr. Loucks repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America.
-In 2011, he received the Burton Award for Legal Achievement, which recognizes excellence in legal scholarship.
-Mr. Loucks also was selected in the Boston Business Journal’s inaugural “Who’s Who in Legal Services” (March 11, 2011).
+In 2011, received the Burton Award for Legal Achievement, which recognizes excellence in legal scholarship and was selected in the Boston Business Journal’s inaugural “Who’s Who in Legal Services.”